-While many of our LLCM students come from our population of Penn Law LLM alumni, we welcome applicants from other LLM programs.
+While many of our LLCM students come from Penn Carey Law LLM alumni, we welcome applicants from other LLM programs.

-Penn Law LLCM students have many of the same opportunities that our LLM students have.
-For example, they are eligible to enroll in the Wharton Business and Law Certificate, a program designed for Penn Law Graduate Students taught by Wharton faculty and industry experts selected for their teaching skills, subject expertise and ability to offer applied concepts and examples to participants.
+LLCM students have many of the same opportunities as our LLM students, including the design of their own curriculum and eligibility to enroll in the Wharton Business and Law Certificate, a program designed for Penn Carey Law graduate students taught by Wharton faculty.

-In addition to our outstanding course offerings, our LLCM students have the opportunity to gain real world US legal experience.
-LLCMs are welcome to participate in the LLM Public Service Program which provides students with important opportunities to develop their professional skills while learning more about the communities that exist beyond the walls of Penn Law.
-Where appropriate, LLCM students are also eligible to participate in four clinical programs focusing on Entrepeneurship, Intellectual Property and Technology, International Human Rights and Immigration, and Mediation.
+In addition to our outstanding course offerings, our LLCM students are welcome to participate in the LLM Public Service Program, which provides students with opportunities to develop professional skills while learning more about the communities that exist beyond the Law School.
+LLCM students are also eligible to participate in four clinical programs focusing on Entrepreneurship, Intellectual Property and Technology, International Human Rights and Immigration, and Mediation.

-Penn Law LLCMs have the opportunity to get involved with LLMs and JDs in student groups ranging from Law School Light Opera Company to Penn Soccer Club, and including participation in in Journal of International Law, East Asia Law Review, and Journal for Law and Social Change.
+Additionally, LLCMs students at the Law School can get involved with LLMs and JDs in student groups, ranging from the Law School Light Opera Company to the Penn Soccer Club.
+LLCMs often participate in student run journals.
+In the past that has included the Journal of International Law, the Asian Law Review, and the Journal for Law and Social Change.

 To apply to the LLCM program, you must meet the same requirements as the LLM program.
 In addition, you must have completed (or will complete by matriculation) an LLM at a U.S. law school.